-Accident and sickness insurance premium of \$15 for the college year must be paid in advance of first semester registration.
+Accident and sickness insurance premium of \$15 (subject to rate change) for the college year must be paid in advance of first semester registration.

 ROTC DEPOSIT

 Deposit of \$15 for issued equipment is required of all men students enrolled in the Air Force ROTC.
 This deposit is due in advance of registration and is refundable at the end of each year upon surrender of all ROTC equipment.